vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/specific__file_access.md

  - VMware Tanzu Labs
 ---

-Applications running in Pivotal Cloud Foundry are running inside an ephemeral container with an ephemeral virtual machine, so you can’t depend on anything sitting around on the file system permanently.
-This is actually a good thing because depending on shared file access can introduce unintentional shared state and coupling.
-Most of the time we’ll look to refactor your application away from any dependence on the underlying filesystem, passing shared data around via web service calls, publish/subscribe events, or shared caches and databases.
-If file access is required (as an integration pattern with an external tool or team outside of your control), PCF provides “volume services” to map network folders to the twelve-factor concept of bound services.
-The [volume services documentation](https://docs.pivotal.io/pivotalcf/2-2/devguide/services/using-vol-services.html) provides an overview and a demonstration app, so try running through that example to make sure volume services are available to you in your PCF environment.
+Applications running in Pivotal Cloud Foundry are running inside a temporary container with an ephemeral virtual machine, so you can’t depend on anything sitting around on the file system permanently.
+This is a good thing because dependencies on shared file access can induce unintentional shared state and coupling.
+Most of the time, we will look to refactor your application away from any dependence on the underlying filesystem, passing shared data around via web service calls, publish/subscribe events, or shared caches and databases.
+If file access is required (as an integration pattern with an external tool or team outside of your control), TAS provides “volume services” to map network folders to the twelve-factor concept of bound services.
+The [volume services documentation](https://docs.pivotal.io/application-service/2-11/devguide/services/using-vol-services.html) provides an overview, and a demo app, so try to run through that example to make sure volume services are available to you in your PCF environment.

+#### Homework

+- [x] Run through the [example to use an external file system](https://docs.pivotal.io/application-service/2-11/devguide/services/using-vol-services.html).